maybeanerd/eoy/slides.md

 # diluz.io

-I'ts a website, and it's mine.
+It's a website, and it's mine.

 ## State:
 - migrated to nuxt3